JAC-CS-Web-Programming-F20/Assignment-2-Template/README.md

 3. You should now have a folder inside `Assignments` called `web-programming-f20-assignment-2-githubusername`.
 4. Inside of the newly cloned repo, copy all your models from A1 into `src/Models`.
 5. Create the `src/Controllers` and `src/Router` folders.
+6. Change the `base_uri` in `tests/AssignmentTwoTest.php` so that it has your GitHub username in the path.

 ## 🖋️ Description